Kediri kingdom: Founding of Kediri

+and the Illustrious Panjalu-Protector in Daha, the moment of Yawa-land (Java)'s going into two halves.

+The Illustrious Airlangghya (Erlangga), He caused, in His love for his children, the honoured two Prabhus (to be)...— (Nagarakretagama, Canto 68).

+The Wurare inscription carved at the foot of the Mahaksobhya statue during the Singhasari period, tells of two new regions that had been divided by the priest Aryya Bharada.
+According to the Marimbong Inscription (1264 AD), the boundary between the two regions is the Bengawan River.

-Reign of Kediri kings
+Reigns of Kediri kings

+Çri Samaravijaya (1042–1051).
+It is thought that he was the first to ascend the throne of Kediri at the beginning of the kingdom, because in the inscriptions issued by Airlangga he had previously served as crown prince (rakryan mahamantri hino).

-The first king of Kediri to leave historical records was Maharaja Çri Samaravijaya.
-His royal seal was Garudmukhalancana or Garudmukha, the same as Airlangga's. he reigned from 1042-1051 and succeeded by Çri Jitendrakara Parakrama Bakta in 1051-1112.
+The first king of Kediri who left historical records was Çri Jyitêndrakara Parakrama Bhakta (1051–1112) who left the Mataji inscription (1051 M).

-It is not known exactly when Çri Bamesvara ascended the throne of the Kediri Kingdom.
-The Lanchana (royal seal) of his reign was a skull with a crescent moon called chandrakapala, the symbol of Shiva.
-During the reign of Maharaja Çri Bamesvara himself, there were at least ten inscriptions containing the development of Java in the eastern part around 1112-1135.
+It is not known for certain when Çri Jyitêndrakara abdicated the throne.
+He was then replaced by Çri Bamesvara who took the throne of the Kingdom of Kediri.
+The lanchana (royal seal) of his reign was a skull with a crescent moon called chandrakapala, a symbol of Shiva.
+During the reign of Maharaja Çri Bamesvara himself, there were at least ten inscriptions containing the development of East Java, written between 1112 and 1135.

-Jayabhaya (reigned 1135-1157) succeeded Bamesvara.
+Jayabhaya (1135–1159) succeeded Bamesvara.
 His formal stylised name was Çri Maharaja çri Dharmmeçwara Madhusudanawataranindita Suhrtsingha Parakrama Digjayottunggadewa.
-The Lanchana (royal seal) of his reign was Narasinghavatara depicts one of the avatars of Lord Vishnu, namely Narasinghavatara.
+The Lanchana of his reign Narasinghavatara depicts one of the avatars of Lord Vishnu, namely Narasinghavatara.
 His form is described as a human with a lion's head tearing the stomach of Hiranyakasipu (King of the Giants).
-The name Jayabhaya was immortalised in Sedah's Kakawin Bharatayuddha, a Javanese version of the Mahabharata, written in 1135.
+The name is Jayabhaya was immortalised in Sedah's Kakawin Bharatayuddha, a Javanese version of the Mahabharata, written in 1135.
 This Kakawin was perfected by his brother, Mpu Panuluh.
 Mpu Panuluh wrote Hariwangsa and Gatotkacasraya.
 Jayabhaya's reign was considered the golden age of Old Javanese literature.
 The Prelambang Joyoboyo, a prophetic book ascribed to Jayabhaya, is well known among Javanese.
-It predicted that the archipelago would be ruled by a white race for a long time, then a yellow race for a short time, then be glorious again.
+It predicts that the archipelago would be ruled by a white race for a long time, then a yellow race for a short time, be glorious again.
 The Jayabhaya prophecies mention Ratu Adil, the Just Prince, a recurring popular figure in Javanese folklore.
 During the reign, Ternate was a vassal state of Kediri.

-Jayabhaya's successor was Sarwweçwara/Sarvesvara (reigned from 1159 to 1171) the royal symbol is named Sarwwecwaralancana, wing-shaped numbering nine and at the end there is a crested circle.
+Jayabhaya's successor was Çri Sarweçwara/Sarvesvara (1159–1171) the royal symbol is named Sarwecwaralanchana, wing-shaped numbering nine and at the end, there is a crested circle.
 Where everything is surrounded by three striped circles.